ONSdigital/statistical-methods-library/README.md

-# S.M.L.
+# Statistical Methods Library
-Statistical Methods Library
+The Statistical Methods Library (S.M.L.) is a set of approved statistical methods.